aserg-ufmg/JSCity/README.md

    JSCity is an implementation of the Code City metaphor for visualizing source code.
 We adapted and implemented this metaphor for JavaScript, using the three.js 3D library.
    JSCity represents a JavaScript program as a city; folders are districts and files are sub-districts; the buildings are functions; inner functions are represented as buildings on the top of their nested function/building.
    The Number Of Lines of Source (LOC) represents the height of the buildings/functions; the Number Of Variables (NOV) in a function correlates to the building's base size.
 Blue buildings denote named functions; green buildings are anonymous functions.

    For examples of cities check: [Wiki](https://github.com/ASERG-UFMG/JSCity/wiki/JSCITY).

 ### Steps to see your first 3D Javascript City.
+You can set up from source directly, or see Vagrant setup below.

 * Install nodejs.
 You can download it from [https://nodejs.org/en/](https://nodejs.org/en/).
 * Install MySQL Server (https://dev.mysql.com/downloads/mysql/).
 If you already have the mysql on your computer jump to step * Start the MySQL server.
 * Run the script **schema.sql** located inside of sql diretory.